The strongest dog breeds are powerful in more ways than one.

 In terms of bite strength, tenacity, sheer physical might, high pain tolerance or stellar work ethic.

-The German Shepherd dog, or GSD, is the second most popular purebred dog breed in the United States.
+The German Shepherd is the second most popular purebred breed in the United States.

 These intelligent and beautiful dogs can weigh up to 90 pounds, with females being, on average, 15 to 20 pounds lighter than males.

-The German Shepherd dog, not surprisingly, is a dog breed that started in Germany and has since made it all around the globe.
+Not surprisingly, the German Shepherd originated in Germany and has since spread around the globe.

-German Shepherds make excellent pet dogs, but only for very active individuals or families who are willing to give this dog the daily exercise and activity (both physical and mental) the GSD needs and deserves.
+German Shepherds make excellent pets, but only for very active individuals or families who are willing to give these dogs the daily physical and mental activity they need.

-There are two lines of German Shepherd: the working dog line and the show dog line.
+There are two types of German Shepherd: work dogs and show dogs.

-The working dog line tends to be more stable in body since there isn’t the strict emphasis on back slope that is causing show GSDs some health troubles of late.
+Work dogs tends to be more stable in body since there isn’t the strict emphasis on back slope which causes health troubles for show dogs.

 Hip dysplasia, degenerative myelopathy and bloat are also associated with this dog breed.

 The Rottweiler is the eighth most popular pet dog breed in the United States.

-This dog can weigh as much as 135 pounds in adulthood, with females weighing an average of 15 pounds less than males.
+This dog can weigh as much as 135 pounds, with females weighing an average of 15 pounds less than males.

-This dog loves to play, run and exercise, and needs lots of mental and physical stimulation to be happy in suburban life.
+This breed loves to play and needs lots of mental and physical stimulation to be happy in suburban life.

 They are also prone to infections, but this worry can be alleviated somewhat with regular vaccinations, which are known for keeping this dog’s immune system strong.

 American Pitbull Terrier

-A great deal of confusion and misinformation exists about the purebred dog breed known as the American Pitbull Terrier.
+A great deal of confusion and misinformation exists about the purebred American Pitbull Terrier.